alexlaverty/python-reddit-youtube-bot/README.md

 clip_size = (video_width, video_height)
 ```

 Skip compiling the video and just exit instead

 ```
-disablecompile = False
+disable_compile = False
 ```

 Skip uploading to youtube

 ```
-disableupload = True
+disable_upload = True
 ```

 Add a video overlay to the video, for example snow falling effect

 ```
 enable_overlay = True
 ```

 Add in a newscaster reader to the video

 ```
 enable_newscaster = True
 ```

 If newcaster video is a green screen attempt to remove the green screen

 ```
 newscaster_remove_greenscreen = True
 ```

 Specify the color of the green screen in RGB

 ```
 newscaster_greenscreen_color = [1, 255, 17] # Enter the Green Screen RGB Colour
 ```

 The higher the greenscreen threshold number the more it will attempt to remove

 ```
 newscaster_greenscreen_remove_threshold = 100
 ```

 Path to newcaster file

 ```
 newscaster_filepath = str(Path(assets_directory,"newscaster.mp4").resolve())
 ```

 Position on the screen of the newscaster

 ```
 newscaster_position = ("left","bottom")
 ```

 The size of the newscaster

 ```
 newcaster_size = (video_width * 0.5, video_height * 0.5)